Skip to content ↓

 WE CAN recognise ability, maximise potential and prepare children well for their future and life in modern Britain

-Music is a hugely important part of modern British culture.
+Music is an important part of modern British culture.
 The music we listen to and perform in lessons reflects the diversity of music in modern day Britain.
 Whilst children may not go onto musical careers in the future, music will likely feature heavily in their lives.
 Whether it is listening to it on the radio or going to a concert, the appreciation for music they gain at Grendon will be important in allowing them to experience the diversity of British music in full.

 An interest in music at Primary school may lead children into careers such as teaching, therapy or broadcasting as well as the more obvious musician or rock star!